2022 Ford Escape Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Ford Escape cost?

 Base Escape S crossovers cost roughly $26,000, but don’t have all the features we expect.
-Take an SE Hybrid for the best value and for super fuel economy—or wait for the imminent plug-in model and its 37-mile electric range (and expected $35,000 sticker price).
+Take an SE Hybrid for the best value and for super fuel economy—or pencil out the plug-in and test out all its modes.

 Where is the 2022 Ford Escape made?